 A rhetorical device that involves the repetition of a word or phrase at the beginning of successive clauses, sentences, or phrases.

-It is used for emphasis, rhythm, and to create powerful emotional effects by drawing attention to a particular idea or theme.
+This language technique is used for emphasis, rhythm, and creating powerful emotional effects by drawing attention to a particular idea or theme.

 Archetype